 Disillusioned Mid-Career Professionals

 The other major client group consist of what I call disillusioned professionals.
 These men and women (okay mostly women – sorry guys) who have spent the last ten years or so working their way up the corporate ladder.

 Most are quite well educated in their respective fields, many with post graduate qualifications.
 They also work long hours and have risen to positions of middle or senior management with their firms or organisations.
 In most cases, they have either already achieved the goals they set for their careers when they started out.
-Some a almost there.
+Some are almost there.
 And all are beginning to realise that the goals they set way back when are not all that satisfying.

 Yes, the pay is good.
 They have responsibilities and are usually well respected by their peers and sub-ordinates, but it is all leaving them a bit flat.
 So they ask themselves, “Is this it, is there nothing more?”

 Yet others have found that it was difficult to actually like the person they needed to be in order to continue the climb to the top.
-Many women, myself included, find that they need to be better than their male counterparts to get ahead, and to be ruthless and hard (or to be seen to be that way least).
+Many women, myself included, find that they need to be better than their male counterparts to get ahead, and to be ruthless and hard (or to be seen to be that way at least).

 Sometimes, even when you win you lose…

-Especially when you have studied and worked your you know what off to get where you thought you wanted to be, only to find that it is not a pleasant place to be.
+Especially when you have studied and worked your you know what off to get where you thought you wanted to be, only to find that it is not a pleasant place.
 Long hours, hard work, and often no or very little respect from the people you work with or for.
 And the real kicker, more often than not what they end up doing all day long has very little meaning to them.

 So they too (just like their counterparts who are running their own businesses), find that they need something to change.
 But what?

 My role with these clients is to help them identify the “what” and support them as they plan and take action towards achieving/gaining their “what”.